-Activate Allen County is a public health initiative committed to reducing obesity and smoking in Lima and Allen County by promoting healthy eating, active living and a tobacco free lifestyle.
+Activate Allen County is a public health initiative committed to promoting healthy eating, mental health & well-being, active living, and a tobacco-free lifestyle

 Activate Allen County is a locally funded initiative that focuses on educating and inspiring the people in our community to make healthy choices.
 We also work to educate people about the relationship between policy, environment, and community design and that relates to their health and well-being.
 Part of that means making changes that remove barriers and increase access to healthy behavior.